May 4 — 12, 2024

 Cherishing the past to inform our best future

 Bhutan is a magical country situated in the Eastern Himalayas.
 China is its Northern border, and India is to the South.
 Nepal and Bangladesh are near in proximity, but neither share a connecting border.
 They are locally known as ‘Druk Yul’ or “Land of the Thunder Dragon.”
 Bhutan is predominantly Buddhist and cares for its people, as it cares for the environment.
 In 1972, the 4th King of Bhutan, Jigme Singye Wangchuk, initiated the concept of Gross National Happiness with the aspiration of always keeping the best interest and wellness of the people of Bhutan at the center of governmental decisions.
-When visiting Bhutan, you really feel the kindness and compassion in just the energy of the culture.
-When visiting Bhutan, you genuinely feel kindness and compassion through the energy of the culture.
+When visiting Bhutan, you will feel the kindness and compassion in the people you meet and the energy of the culture.

 - Bhutan is a small and unique country located in the Eastern Himalayas, known for its rich culture and history.